ChunVon/Residual-Convolutional-Neural-Net-Work-with-Attention-in-Detection-of-Face-Forgery/README.md

 ![image](https://github.com/ChunVon/Residual-Convolutional-Neural-Net-Work-with-Attention-in-Detection-of-Face-Forgery/tree/main/images/Convolution.png)

 At the end of the basic block the two results from CBAM and convolution are added bitwise.
 Then, it serves as the input of the next basic block after a max pooling layer with kernel 2 by 2.
-When it goes forward to the end of the eight basic blocks, there is full connect layer with one hidden layer and two output layers.
+When it goes forward to the end of the eight basic blocks, there is a full connected layer with two categoties in the end.
 More details are available in the code(including parameters of every layer).

 ## Results